rebelsky/sams-assorted-musings-reflections/dreading-1-sept-2017.md

 [4] My [current
 CV](http://www.cs.grinnell.edu/~rebelsky/CV/rebelsky-cv-full.pdf) is 17
-pages long.
-A targeted reduction to five pages will take some time.
+pages long plus an orphan (more or less) on p.
+18. A targeted reduction to five pages will take some time.

 [5] "Functional" does not mean "it functions"; all of our courses function [6].
 "Functional" means that the language treats functions as first-class